DAN AED Course: 5,500 THB

 - Personal Tuition: 1:1 personal tuition is available

-The pre-requisite is a CPR certification.
-If this is required, it can also be done as an additional module prior to the AED course.
-Training as an Oxygen Provider and in general First Aid is strongly advised.
+The pre-requisite for the DAN AED Course is a current CPR certification from a recognised training organisation.
+For example American Red Cross, St John's Ambulance etc. If you do not have a current CPR / First Aid certification, then no problem, it can also be done as an additional module prior to the AED course.
+In addition, certification as an Oxygen Provider and in general First Aid is strongly advised.

-Heart attack is a very common cause of death.
+Unfortunately, heart attack is a very common cause of death.
 A severe heart attack often results in cardiac arrest.
 In this case, the heart usually beats very erratically and cannot generate circulation of blood to the body.
 If a normal heartbeat is not restored within a few minutes, the victim will die.
-Statistically one Australian die every 10 minutes from some form of Cardiovascular Disease and Heart disease is responsible for almost 20% of all deaths in Australia.
+Statistically one Australian dies every 10 minutes from some form of Cardiovascular Disease and Heart disease.
+And as such is responsible for almost 20% of all deaths in Australia.